Top MTB Pedals for the Ultimate Ride

 Crankbrothers Eggbeater 3

-The open design looks weird but serves a purpose — mud falls through instead of packing in.
+The Crankbrothers Eggbeater 3 has an open design that looks weird but serves a purpose — mud falls through instead of packing in.
 Four-sided entry means you clip in without looking down.
 Lighter than most competitors.

 Float feels different from SPD.
 Some riders love the freedom of movement; others prefer more locked-in feel.
 Worth trying before committing.